backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 DRAFT Steps to create a MINOR release
 =====================================

-(assignments below are in order of prefernence from left to right)
+(assignments below are in order of preference from left to right)

 ---
-Issue Title:   Backdrop 1.1x.x Release checklist
+Issue Title:   Backdrop 1.x.x Release checklist
 ---

 Scheduled for January/September/May 15, 20xx 10am - 4pm PT

 ## Pre-release tasks

-- [ ] Merge bug-fix commits (assign to quicksketch / serundeputy / herbdool)
+- [ ] Merge minor release commits (assign to quicksketch / serundeputy / herbdool)
 - [ ] Move all unfinished issues to the next bug-fix release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
 - [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
-  - [ ] Copy Preview release release notes, update as follows (in BOLD)
+  - [ ] Copy Preview release release notes, update as follows
-    - [ ] NEW Short, descriptive summary of the release
+    1. [ ] Include a short, descriptive summary of the release, for example:
        - The Backdrop community is proud to release version 1.xx of Backdrop CMS, following our 4-month release cycle.
+    1. [ ] Include a section containing **Notes for updating**
-    - [ ] Note if any changes were made to files outside the `core` directory
+       - [ ] Note if any changes were made to files outside the `core` directory, for example:
              - No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
-Updating custom versions of those files is not necessary.
+Updating customized versions of those files is not necessary.
-    - [ ] Note if updates (update.php) needs to be run
+       - [ ] Note if updates (update.php) needs to be run, for example:
              - Use the text "The database update script does **not** need to be run."
              - or "It will be necessary to run the update script (located at /update.php) for this release."
-  - [ ] Include UPDATED changelog since last version (generated with drush rn)
+    1. [ ] Include list of major new features
+       - This list can be generated from the list on the preview release, but review closed issuses in the milestone
+       - [ ] Verify the list above matches all changes since the most recent bug-fix release

 ## Release tasks